JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Known issues
 {id="known-issues-2"}

-* If upgrade fails with an error in MoveCustomDataStorageToDatabaseConverter or MoveRepositoryStateToCustomDataStorageConverter, apply workaround from [the issue](https://youtrack.jetbrains.com/issue/TW-58289#focus=streamItem-27-3207962-0-0).
+* If upgrade fails with an error in MoveCustomDataStorageToDatabaseConverter or MoveRepositoryStateToCustomDataStorageConverter, apply the workaround from [the issue](https://youtrack.jetbrains.com/issue/TW-58289#focus=streamItem-27-3207962-0-0).
 * If you're using Subversion externals from the same repository, you may face an issue with incorrect revision detection.
 A workaround for the problem is described in [this issue](https://youtrack.jetbrains.com/issue/TW-58336).
 * If you see OutOfMemoryError during TeamCity startup with `org.jetbrains.dokka` in stack trace, set the internal property `teamcity.kotlinConfigsDsl.docsGenerationXmx=768m` (as described in [this issue](https://youtrack.jetbrains.com/issue/TW-56408))